Lopez-504/Redshift-Estimation-Using-NN/Data/Features-description.md

-# Descipción de las 68 variables de nuestro dataset
+# Descripción de las 68 variables de nuestro dataset

 Description of the variables from the SDSS catalog.
 The SDSS is a major astronomical survey that has mapped a significant portion of the sky,